Kevinpgalligan/toki-poems/README.md

 $ python3 redscrape.py tokipona <client-id> <client-secret> <useragent> --path <path-to-output-file>
 ```

-Now have a corpus of toki pona text that you can use to generate poems.
+Now you have a corpus of toki pona text that you can use to generate poems.
 Within your Common Lisp REPL:

 ```lisp
 CL-USER> (ql:quickload 'toki)